Article Submission Guidelines Life Science Leader

 • Our readers are busy people.
 You need to grab their attention by breaking your article into shorter, digestible paragraphs.
 Also, include subheadings within the article to draw attention and break-up the content.

 • Include an engaging headline.
-It’s the first thing readers see, and it has to be compelling and drive readers to learn more.
+It’s the first thing readers see, and it must be compelling and drive readers to learn more.

 Word Count